 Scheduled sprinkling should be performed in accordance with the 'odd-even' rule.
 Customers with odd-numbered addresses should sprinkle on odd-numbered days.
 Customers with even-numbered addresses should sprinkle on even-numbered days.
 To determine the 'odd-even' designation, use the last digit in the property address.

+If you experience a back-up of sewage into your basement, your first step should be to stop using water and then immediately contact the Water & Wastewater Utility at 375-5330.
+Utility personnel are available Monday through Friday between the hours of 7:00 AM to 3:30 PM and can also be dispatched during off hours and on weekends.
 Utility personnel will typically determine the general location of the problem and what corrective efforts are required.
 If a sewer obstruction is identified as being in the street/public sewer main, the Utility will quickly correct the situation.
 If the sewer obstruction is identified to be between the home and the sewer main connection, the customer or property owner will be advised of his/her responsibility for this matter.
 In this case it typically involves a need for sewer lateral maintenance or repair.